Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the rainy season in Tucson?

-July is the wettest month with about 2.2 inches of rain on average; the city receives roughly 11 inches annually.
+August is the wettest month in Tucson, about 2.1 inches on average; the year totals roughly 10 inches.

 What is the warmest month in Tucson?